2qx/unspent/packages/app/src/routes/documentation/+page.md

 //
 // Faucet: pay to anyone at intervals using rolling timelocks.
 //
+// [ ] Require a version 2 transaction.
-// - The input must have aged for a predefined number of blocks (the period)
+// [ ] The input must have aged for a predefined number of blocks (the period)
-// - All utxos must be processed atomically.
-One coin per tx, no merging.
+// [ ] All utxos must be processed atomically.
+One input per tx, no merging.
-// - If enough funds exist for future payout, send the remainder back to the contract,
+// If enough funds exist for future payout,
+//       [ ] calculate the value to be returned minus payout,
-// - Otherwise, allow liquidation of the contract via a balloon payment to the recipient.
+//       [ ] send the remainder back to the faucet.
+// Otherwise,
+//       [ ] allow unrestricted liquidation
 //
 // Implementation notes: contract requires 32-byte locking bytecode style address.
 //